jpeyret/pip-stripper/README.md

       - pytest

     workstation:
-      # that's a workstation only package, isn't even required for testing, so it's held back
+      # that's a workstation only package, so it's held back
       - black
 ````

 #### Associating Python directories to requirements:

-This is a typical configuration telling which *buckets* the directories count as:
+This is a typical regex-based configuration telling which *buckets* the directories count as:

 `prod` is the default outcome.
-First match wins, and actually `tests` is the only one configured.
+First match wins, and `tests` is the only one needed.

 ````
 ClassifierImport: